While US has 5% of the world's population, it sees about 31% of public mass shootings

-When it comes to gun massacres, the United States is tragically exceptional: There are more public mass shootings in the United States than in any other country in the world, according to a new study.
+When it comes to gun massacres, the United States is tragically exceptional: There are more public mass shootings in the United States than in any other country in the world, according to a study published recently.

-The 90 U.S. mass shootings are nearly a third of the 292 such attacks globally for that period.
-While the U.S. has 5% of the world's population, it had 31% of all public mass shootings.
+The 90 US mass shootings are nearly one-third of the 292 such attacks globally for that period.
+While the United States has 5% of the world’s population, it had 31% of all public mass shootings.

 In the United States, people have a greater chance of dying in mass shootings if they’re at work or at school.
 Overseas, these incidents typically happen near military installations.